top of page

 • Tour of Khongor Sand Dunes with camel ride (optional, at your own risk)

-• Tour of Bayanzag aka the Flaming Cliffs & Khavtsgait Petroglyph
+• Tour of Bayanzag aka the Flaming Cliffs & Khavtsgait Petroglyphs

-• 1 night at the Holiday Inn Ulaanbaatar, breakfast and lunch
+• 1 night in Ulaanbaatar at a 4 star hotel, breakfast and lunch

 • Farewell dinner with traditional folkloric concert